v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 - Be certain to GENERATE the POSTMAN Env.

-__Note__  During the live MC4H OpenHack session, Resource Groups names will be assigned.
+__Note__  During the live MC4H OpenHack session, Resource Group names will be assigned.
 If you are performing the OpenHack on your own, you can use any Resource Group name.

 ## Step 2 - Set up Postman
 Using the Upload / Download button in the Azure Cloushell interface, download the _$fhirServiceName.postman_environment.json_ file to your computer.